 Guest Speaker: Alex Rodrigues, PsyD

-A more in-depth response to these challenges and other related topics—including Dr. Rodrigues’s TEAMS approach—will be the subject of his online training on February 4, 2022.
+A more in-depth response to these challenges and other related topics—including Dr. Rodrigues’s TEAMS approach—is available on demand.
 Click here to learn more about this training.

 Alex Rodrigues, PsyD

 Dr. Rodrigues is a forensic psychologist and operates a private consultation practice where he completes a variety of forensic evaluations, including sex offense-related evaluations, competency to stand trial, insanity, and juvenile transfer assessments.
 Dr. Rodrigues has been qualified as an expert and testified in various jurisdictions.
 The Colorado Sex Offender Management Board (CSOMB) has recognized Dr. Rodrigues as an approved provider/evaluator for both juvenile and adult populations.
 Additionally, he is a volunteer participant for CSOMB’s best practice committee, reviewing emerging practices for adoption and implementation.
 He previously served as a psychologist on a pre-trial unit at St. Elizabeths Hospital in Washington, D.C. as well as a member of the hospital’s forensic consultation service, completing both competency to stand trial and risk assessments.
 Recently, Dr. Rodrigues opened a satellite office in Colorado to complement his practice in the D.C. metropolitan area.
 Aside from court-related evaluations, Dr. Rodrigues provides consultation to law enforcement, government agencies, and corporations on mental health/violence related issues in the workspace.